-Interest in the Society grew, especially when it became known that the Society hoped to acquire and restore Quambi House; a building built by the Australian Agricultural Co in the early 1840’s as a school.
-Owned by the Diocese of Newcastle it was in a dilapidated and overgrown state.
-The church could not afford the extensive repairs so they decided to sell Quambi.
-A private offer of $4,000 was considered but when the Historical Society was prepared to match that sum the church decided in the Society’s favour.
-The last resident, Mrs Gladys Galvin, had lived in the house for over 40 years without electricity or proper amenities.
+Interest in the society grew quickly, especially when it became known that the society hoped to acquire and restore Quambi House - a school house built by the Australian Agricultural Co in the early 1840’s.
+Owned by the Diocese of Newcastle, Quambi was in a dilapidated and overgrown state.
+The church could not afford the extensive repairs needed and decided to sell Quambi.
+They considered a private offer of $4,000 but when the society was prepared to match that sum the church decided in the society’s favour.
+Quambi's last resident, Gladys Galvin, had lived in the house for over 40 years without electricity or proper amenities.

-Initially, the Historical Society, by itself, was not eligible for Heritage grants.
-Fortunately, the Great Lakes Shire agreed to act on our behalf, which enabled us to access Heritage funds.
+Initially, the Historical Society was not eligible for heritage grants.
+Fortunately, the Great Lakes Shire agreed to act on our behalf, which enabled us to access heritage funds.

-Some of our ‘happy band’ of workers were, Kevin Gorton, John Chadban, Stella Wilson, Thelma and Harry Wood, Bubbles Rowe, Allan Gorton, Gwen Bowden, Olga and Don Williams, Beryl and Lloyd Bowden, Laurie and Flo Dixon, Athol Allen, Rosemary and Darby Neville, Keith and Glenys Grey and others.
+Our ‘happy band’ of workers included Kevin Gorton, John Chadban, Stella Wilson, Thelma and Harry Wood, Bubbles Rowe, Allan Gorton, Gwen Bowden, Olga and Don Williams, Beryl and Lloyd Bowden, Laurie and Flo Dixon, Athol Allen, Rosemary and Darby Neville, Keith and Glenys Grey and others.

 Demanding as the work was, we found it quite rewarding.
 Through our efforts we had saved Quambi for future generations.
 We can all be proud of that!